BEHAVIORS.AI - WORKSHOP

-The workshop will offer the opportunity to researchers, practitioners, students and all persons interested by the topic of AI and social robotics, to discover the behaviors.ai project and attend scientific talks presented by prestigious experts in the area of Human-Robot Interaction.
+The workshop was organized on the occasion of the inauguration of the Labcom Behaviors.ai, a joint laboratory between the LIRIS Laboratory and the Hoomano company, funded by the ANR.
+This workshop was colocated with the SIDO 2019 event, which topic this year was IoT, AI and Robotics, and where more than 400 exhibitors were present.
+The workshop offered the opportunity to researchers, practitioners, students and all persons interested by the topic of AI and social robotics, to discover the behaviors.ai project and attend scientific talks presented by prestigious experts in the area of Human-Robot Interaction.

 Dr. Yukie Nagai has been investigating underlying neural mechanisms for social cognitive development by means of computational approach.
 She designs neural network models for robots to learn to acquire cognitive functions such as self-other cognition, estimation of others’ intention and emotion, altruism, and so on based on her theory of predictive learning.
 The simulator reproducing atypical perception in autism spectrum disorder (ASD), which has been developed by her group, greatly impacts on the society as it enables people with and without ASD to better understand potential causes for social difficulties.
 She is the research director of JST CREST Cognitive Mirroring since December 2016.

-Behaviors.ai project inauguration (with the participation of official representatives from ANR, CNRS, LIRIS, Université Claude Bernard Lyon 1, Ecole centrale de Lyon, INSA de Lyon, Université Lumière Lyon 2.)
+09:00 – 10:30 – Behaviors.ai project inauguration (with the participation of official representatives from ANR, CNRS, INSA de Lyon, Université Claude Bernard Lyon 1, Université Lumière Lyon 2, Ecole centrale de Lyon, LIRIS and Hoomano.)

 Presentation of Behaviors.ai : progress and perspectives

 Pr.
 Salima Hassas (LIRIS-CNRS Lyon 1) & Dr. Amelie Cordier (CSO, Hoomano)